Konloch/Class-File-Searcher/README.md

   + It's uncompressed data
   + It's not lying to us when it says 'CAFEBABE'
   + The files are stored back to back, I.E. each chunk of 'CAFEBABE' represents another class once reached.

+## Notes
++ We're resistant to most obfuscation, but if you find something that breaks CFS feel free to report the issue.